mahimabayla/Fashion-Recommendation/README.md

 	2. Explore Recommendations: View the list of recommended fashion items, with options to filter by category, brand, or price.
 	3. Update Preferences: Modify user preferences or simulate new interactions to see how recommendations evolve.

-Contributing
+Contributing:-

      Contributions are welcome!
 If you have ideas for improvements or new features, please fork the repository, implement your changes, and create a pull request.
-Detailed contribution guidelines are available in the CONTRIBUTING.md file.

-Contact

     For any questions or feedback, feel free to reach out: